 - Once soaked and soft, remove the stem and blend them to create a red chili paste.

 - Keep the water of the chilies on the side, as it will be needed while cooking (not to water the sauce down too much) and you can use a bit to help you blend the chilies to a paste as well.

-- Prepare the green onions, ginger, and garlic by chopping them in thin slices and small dice; once this prep is done, you're good to start cooking the Schezwan sauce.
+- Prepare the green onions, ginger, and garlic by chopping them into thin slices and small dice; once this prep is done, you can start cooking the Schezwan sauce.

-- Once the green onions are cooked as well, add the Kashmiri chili paste and the tomato pure; allow these to cook as well, and use some of the leftover water from the chilies if required.
+- Once the green onions are cooked too, add the Kashmiri chili paste and the tomato pure; allow these to cook as well, and use some of the leftover water from the chilies if required.